Sarishatk/Sarishatk/README.md

 ---

 ## 🚀 About Me

-🎓 BCA Student at College of Applied Science, Chelakkara
 🛠️ I enjoy building things with React, NestJS, and MongoDB
 🧠 Currently learning more about AI-powered apps and real-time systems
 🌱 I believe in continuous learning and clean, user-focused design